googleapis/sdk-platform-java/.github/ISSUE_TEMPLATE/bug_report.md

 Please run down the following list and make sure you've tried the usual "quick fixes":

-  - Search the issues already opened: https://github.com/googleapis/api-common-java/issues
+- Search the issues already opened: https://github.com/googleapis/gapic-generator-java/issues
 - Check for answers on StackOverflow: http://stackoverflow.com/questions/tagged/google-cloud-platform

 If you are still having issues, please include as much information as possible:

 #### Environment details

-1. Specify the API at the beginning of the title.
-For example, "BigQuery: ...").
+1. Specify the artifact at the beginning of the title.
+For example, "api-common", "gax" etc)
-   General, Core, and Other are also allowed as types
 2. OS type and version:
 3. Java version:
-4. api-common-java version(s):
+4. artifact version(s):

 #### Steps to reproduce
+If possible, please provide a test case or sample application that reproduces the problem.
+This makes it much easier for us to diagnose the problem and to verify that we have fixed it.

 1. ?
 2. ?

 #### Code example